caposcar1998/Martech-lambda/README.md

 Others go to a notification system to send alerts or messages.

 You can new destinations with a simple API call, this will ocurr at the moment without needing to redeploy the lambda function!

+In a nutshell the funcionality is:

+1. User sends events through API
+2. API call goes through api gateway
+3. Api gateway sends the event to labda marterch
+4. Martech lambda process the event and sends it to a queue
+5. Queue sends event a destination lambda
+6. Destination lambda process the events for communication and analytics and send the events
+7. In DynamoDB the status of the delivery is saved, false if not success, and true if success

+### Below steps are not implemente

+8. If delivery is not success the message will be send to a DLQ
+9. Message will be send to a different lambda that will try to send the message to the destination that returned the error, N times
+10. If success, change status in database
+11. If fail, delete message and do not change status in database

+### Communication calls:

+- When a call goes to communication flow, depending the preferredChannel, thats where the mock route will assign.
+  Example:
+  If preferredChannel is email, the enpoint will be send with /email

+### Analytics calls

+- The call will be send as it is to the analytics software

 # Diagram